sooriyaarachchi/pybites.github.io-src/content/digest.md

 * First arg is "days back" = 7 = one week / 2nd arg = html True

-* You might need to do a export PYTHONPATH=/path/to/python3.x/site-packages if you installed Python3 on your shared hosting
+* You might need to do a export PYTHONPATH=/path/to/python3.x/site-packages if you installed Python3 in your $HOME on a shared hosting provider.

-## One last thing
+* The '<()' syntax is a nice way in Unix to join in output from a subprocess.

+## Don't miss any post

-If you are interested to receive these weekly digests automatically you can subscribe to this blog via the automatic (Sumome) popup.
+If you want to receive these weekly digests please subscribe to our blog or join our [FB group](https://www.facebook.com/groups/1305028816183522/).